Editorialization (online content): Editorialization and edition

 The main difference between edition and editorialization consists in the latter's focus on the technological devices that determine the context of a content and its accessibility.
 As a result, editorialization generates meaning when it organizes content and integrates it into a technical context, into a content network, and enhances it by contributing to its indexation.
 If publishing is a process determined by time and space, editorialization is, on the contrary, an open and continuous process that can not be restricted to space or time.
 The actors of edition are limited and known in advance: the authors, the editors and the whole editorial team.
 Once the book is published, the editing process is complete.
 In contrast, the process of editorialization is opened to space, since users can take part in it: the recommendations, the resumptions of content and the comments are part of editorialization.
 In this process, it is not only a matter of choosing, legitimizing, formatting and distributing content, but also of thinking about all the techniques that we will use or create to do so, as well as the circulation environments produced by the digital space.

 Finally, it is not only a question of a difference of tools, but also of a cultural difference : « editorialization is not our way of producing knowledge using digital tools; it is our way of producing knowledge in the digital age, or better, in our digital society ».

 Editorialization and authority

-Authority

 According to Marcello Vitali-Rosati, editorialization would now have replaced the principle of authority.
 The devices of editorialization guarantee the validity of the contents in assuming the functions that were typically those of the author.
 Actions therefore take place on the web, and the functions of editorialization are perpetuating links between these actions, transforming them into units of meaning.

 This substitution does not imply a disappearance of traditional authority.
 Other forms of authority are indeed in place, such as authoritarianism, that is to say « the propensity for authors to assert authorship outside the established authorities », that incorporate the features of the editorialization process.